AlexLemminG/Rigify-To-Unity/README.md

 Converts Rigify rig to Humanoid compatible

 **_Installation:_**
+- Download this repo as zip archive
-- Open File -> User Preferences -> Addons -> Instal from File... -> choose the downloaded script and install it
+- In Blender Open Edit tab -> Preferences... -> Add-ons -> Instal... -> choose the downloaded zip archive
 - You can find the Addon under Rigging category, there should be "Rigify to Unity" addon

 **_Usage:_**